webpack/webpack.js.org/src/content/configuration/dev-server.md

 T> Make sure `publicPath` always starts and ends with a forward slash.

 It is also possible to use a full URL.
-This is necessary for Hot Module Replacement.

 ```js
 module.exports = {